auth0/docs/articles/product-lifecycle/deprecated/vulnerable-password-reset-flow.md

 Even if you are not using Lock, the vulnerable reset flow can be accessed directly through the API.
 (See the [/dbconnections/change_password](/api/authentication/reference#change-password) endpoint for details.)
 :::

-## Migration
+We strongly encourage you to migrate any app using the current flow to immediately use to the new reset flow and enable this migration.

-We strongly encourage any app using the current flow to move immediately to the new reset flow and enable this migration.
+<%= include('./_contact-support') %>